viancodes/softlight-figma-converter/README.md

 You can get the file key from the Figma file URL and generate a token from your Figma account settings.

+---

-##Running the Converter
+Running the Converter

 Run the main script:

 python src/main.py

-This will connect to the Figma API, fetch all nodes, and create index.html and styles.css inside the output/ folder.
+This connects to the Figma API, fetches all nodes, and creates index.html and styles.css inside the output/ folder.

-To test if your setup is correct:
+To verify your setup:

 python src/test_connection.py

 Notes

-Works with both public and private Figma files (as long as the token has access).
+Works with both public and private Figma files (as long as your token has access).

-The output HTML/CSS aims for visual accuracy, not complex interactions.
+Focuses on visual accuracy — layout, spacing, and styles — not interactions.

-The code is modular — easy to extend for new Figma node types or export options.
+The code is modular and can be extended to support more Figma node types or custom outputs.

 License

 MIT License

+Built by viancodes
+ — bridging design and code with practical, developer-friendly tools.